cmu-transparency/lib-iris/README.md

-# Library for transparency in machine learning.
+# Lib Iris - transparency for machine learning in scala